 Of course, signing Isaiah Thomas may continue to contribute to another problem with their offense that features their star center standing flat-footed at the three-point line for a good portion of the game.
 Murray and Harris are both 6’4″, and now with 6’6″ Barton replacing 6’8″ Wilson Chandler at the small forward position this upcoming 2018-19 season, the Nuggets will be an even more undersized, speedy team.
 The Nuggets were 16th in opponents blocks per game, so their guards weren’t being blocked at an absurd rate, but adding the 5’8″ point guard Thomas could lead to an increased amount of blocks, allowing teams to exploit the Nuggets Achilles Heel; fast break defense.
 It makes you wonder why Malone won’t just embrace the run-and-gun aura this team secretes.

 I understand wanting to slow the pace down, add nuance to the offense, and make yourself more versatile and harder to defeat, but maybe Millsap’s 22% usage rate could be reduced by 2.5 percent next season?
-His long two’s were the lowest of his career at 4.8%, and that’s worthy of commemoration, but to continue increasing the effectiveness of the offense, it would be better if they almost entirely eliminated his attempts from long two, and draw up more plays that would allow Jokic to swing the ball out from the post and allow the wings and guards to facilitate the ball into an open three.
+His long twos were the lowest of his career at 4.8%, and that’s worthy of commemoration, but to continue increasing the effectiveness of the offense, it would be better if they almost entirely eliminated his attempts from long two.
+Instead, they can draw up more plays that would allow Jokic to swing the ball out from the post and allow the wings and guards to facilitate the ball into an open three.

 Where does that leave this team however?
 They won 46 games last season, and the West has only gotten tougher this season.
 This offseason saw management part ways with Chandler for non-basketball purposes in the form of a salary dump, and then they turned around and did the same with Darrell Arthur and Kenneth Faried to the Nets in return for Isaiah Whitehead, who was immediately waived.
 They also lost out on next year’s first-round draft pick, as well as a future second-round draft pick.
 To be fair, Michael Porter, Jr. slid down to them with the 14th pick in this year’s draft class, but he did fall down to the 14th pick for a reason.
 He just had his second back surgery this offseason around July 11th9, and is expected to play this upcoming season, but we can only guess as to what his health will be going forward.